The Luis J. Rodriguez Story--the Poet Laureate of Los Angeles

 Urban Peace Leader

-In addition, along with forty other gang intervention experts, researchers and urban peace advocates, Luis helped create the Community-Based Gang Intervention Model from 2006-2008, under the auspices of then L.A. city councilman, now U.S. congressman (and Luis’s brother-in-law) Tony Cardenas.
+Luis also helped create the Community-Based Gang Intervention Model from 2006-2008, under the auspices of then L.A. city councilman, now U.S. congressman (and Luis’s brother-in-law) Tony Cardenas.
 This model was adopted by the City of Los Angeles in 2008, helping bring about much lowered gang violence rates, and has been used as a guide in other cities and countries.
 Luis also helped with a House of Representatives bill based on this model, introduced by Congressman Cardenas in 2013.

 And in 2010, Luis’s story was included in Amicus Curiae brief in a case before the U.S. Supreme Court to end life sentences for juveniles in non-capital crimes, which the high court eventually declared unconstitutional.